elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_setup.md

 Packages configured successfully!
 ```

-Excellent!
-This means we have our `package.json` file in the `assets` folder to
+So we have our `package.json` file in the `assets` folder to handle our
-handle our JavaScript dependencies, and we also have our `elm-package.json` file
+JavaScript dependencies, and we also have our `elm-package.json` file in the
-in the `lib/platform/web/elm` folder to manage Elm packages.
+`lib/platform/web/elm` folder to manage Elm packages.

 ## Main.elm